jinming99/DGP-IRL/README.md

-# DGP-IRL
+# DGP-IRL: Deep Gaussian Process for Inverse Reinforcement Learning

-Deep Gaussian Process for Inverse Reinforcement Learning
+## How to use the code

 To run the algorithm, please first download the toolbox by Levine et. al. (2010): http://graphics.stanford.edu/projects/gpirl/irl_toolkit.zip